home | blog | rules | contact | most wanted | dvd shows

 And yet, to this day, every now and then when I am feeling depressed, I will start singing the words of "Anthem", especially the part about "Although it's true I'm worried now, I won't be worried long," and somehow it encourages me.
 And the image flashes in front of my eyes again of the hard working but unappreciated rock band finally finding the audience that loved them, and I am so glad that in some small way I was able to contribute to that experience, so honored that I met Alex, and so sorry that he isn't still here.

-Thanks to this website, I can finally share this story-- although I can't believe it's the 20th anniversary of his passing.
+this website, I can finally share this story-- although I can't believe it's the 20th anniversary of his passing.
 Alex, I still miss you, but I know you died doing what you loved-- playing rock and roll.
 It was a privilege to know you even briefly, and I hope your music lives on.
+Click here for my interview with Donna (Nov.
+2005)

 home | blog | rules | contact | most wanted | dvd shows | cd shows | movies/tv | coming soon